Alongil/LoopMachine/README.md

 # Loop Machine

-Playing tracks by clicking on pads
+Playing tracks by clicking on pads.

 ## Short overview of the project